 Here is a partial list of things that were true about Scarborough when my parents opened the shop:

-Here's what's true now:
+Here is what's true now:

 I was born in 1998, above the shop.
 Grew up in Scarborough.
-Dropped out of U of T Scarborough after two years — the satellite campus, the other one, the one downtown kids call "UTSC" the way you'd name a lesser moon — and came back to help my father, who had a stroke in 2019 and needed me more than the philosophy department did.
+Dropped out of U of T Scarborough after two years, the satellite campus, the other one, the one downtown kids call "UTSC" the way you'd name a lesser moon, and came back to help my father, who had a stroke in 2019 and needed me more than the philosophy department did.
 He taught me the trade the way he'd learned it in Manchester: hands on the machine, ear to the metal, respect for the system you're working on because someone smarter than you designed it, even if the execution was shoddy.

-This left me — thirty, alone, running a business that was less a business and more an elaborate manifestation of grief that happened to occasionally fix someone's furnace.
+This left me, thirty, alone, running a business that was less a business and more an elaborate manifestation of grief that happened to occasionally fix someone's furnace.

 Then I built the System.